DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/3/Activities/07-Stu_Census_Pt1/README.md

   * First, try to get the formatting right on one sheet before creating a loop that formats each sheet within your workbook.

-  * If you’d like a helpful resource about looping through all worksheets in a workbook, check out this [documentation](https://support.microsoft.com/en-us/help/142126/macro-to-loop-through-all-worksheets-in-a-workbook).
+  * Check out this documentation if you’d like a helpful resource about looping through all worksheets in a workbook: https://support.microsoft.com/en-us/help/142126/macro-to-loop-through-all-worksheets-in-a-workbook).

-## References
+## References`

 Data Source: [U.S. Census API - ACS 5-Year Estimates 2016-2019](https://www.census.gov/data/developers/data-sets/census-microdata-api.ACS_5-Year_PUMS.html)